 Freckle/Brown Spot Removal – Laser used to fade and eliminate concentrated pigment.

 Frequency – Number of times a wave pulses per second.

 Frown Lines – Created by facial movements such as squinting and frowning, these deep furrows that appear on the corners of the mouth can be treated with dermal injections and laser skin resurfacing.
 Also known as Marionette Lines.

 Fuller Lips – Cosmetic treatment where lips are injected with fillers or natural collagen (Juvederm or Restylane) to increase volume.

 Glycolic Acid – the smallest a-hydroxy acid and a vital part of achieving healthy skin.

 Hair Cycle – The three growth phases of hair, in order: Anagen, Catagen Telegen.

 Hair Follicles – Tunnels of cells located in the Dermis.
 Hair (density) is created by clumping these cells together.
 These tunnels of cells are disarmed without any side effects during the process of laser hair removal.

-Haemorrhage – Cut, broken, irritated or inflamed skin in the area that is to be treated, or active infection anywhere within the body.
-It is conceivable that laser-mediated vasodilation may worsen the haemorrhage.
+Hemorrhage – Cut, broken, irritated or inflamed skin in the area that is to be treated, or active infection anywhere within the body.
+It is conceivable that laser-mediated vasodilation may worsen the hemorrhage.

 Heat Sink – A tool used to soak up unwanted heat energy (dark, porous, towel or cover).